Readability Checker

 Can readability formulas judge writing quality?

-No. The checker measures surface features and revision signals.
-It cannot verify accuracy, structure, tone, legal meaning, or whether the draft answers the reader's real question.
+No. They measure surface features such as sentence length, word length, syllables, and character counts.
+They do not check accuracy, structure, tone, or whether the draft answers the reader's question.

-The default sentence mode depends mainly on punctuation.
-For sparse bullets or slide text, choose Line-aware for sparse punctuation so line breaks can act as sentence boundaries.
+Standard sentence splitting depends mainly on punctuation.
+For bullets, notes, and slide text, choose Line-aware for sparse punctuation so line breaks can count as sentence boundaries.

 Glossary: